 Within a month of receiving a notification, the president of the HCC must issue an Act to certify that the concentration concerned does not fall within the scope of the law.
 If the concentration falls within the scope of the law, the concentration may be examined in one or two phases, in line with the practice defined by EU Regulation 139/2004.

-If the HCC finds that the concentration notified does not raise serious doubts as to its compatibility with the competition requirements of the relevant national markets, the HCC issues a decision approving the concentration within a month from the date of notification (ie, within the same period granted for the verification that the concentration is within or outside of the scope of the law).
+If the HCC finds that the concentration notified does not raise serious doubts as to its compatibility with the competition requirements of the relevant national markets, the HCC issues a decision approving the concentration within a month of the date of notification (ie, within the same period granted for the verification that the concentration is within or outside the scope of the law).

-The first month from when the notification is received is the most critical within this period and the concentration may be declared as not falling within the scope of the law; if it does, it will be decided if it is allowed because it does not raise serious doubts that it will significantly impede competition or whether Phase II will follow (ie, whether a full investigation has to follow).
+The first month after the notification is received is the most critical within this period and the concentration may be declared as not falling within the scope of the law; if it does, it will be decided whether it is allowed because it does not raise serious doubts that it will significantly impede competition or whether Phase II will follow (ie, whether a full investigation has to follow).
 The total maximum period, provided the notification is full and no remedies have been submitted, is a month plus 90 days.

-The HCC may approve the notified concentration, attaching to its decision conditions and provisions to ensure compliance of the participating undertakings with the commitments undertaken by them with a view to rendering the concentration compatible with the provisions of the law requiring that the concentration must not raise serious doubts on its significant impact to competition in national market or, in case of a joint venture, the latter operates as an autonomous unit.
+The HCC may approve the notified concentration, attaching to its decision conditions and provisions to ensure compliance of the participating undertakings with the commitments undertaken by them with a view to rendering the concentration compatible with the provisions of the law requiring that the concentration must not raise serious doubts about its significant impact to competition in the national market or, in the case of a joint venture, the latter operates as an autonomous unit.

 Depending on the kind of violation, the HCC may impose fines of:

 - at least €30,000 and up to 10 per cent of the aggregate turnover in cases of violation of the obligation of the undertaking to notify in time a concentration subject to prior notification, regardless of whether failure was unintentional but was owing to light negligence;